 Here are four questions to ask a potential accounting partner:

-- Are they familiar with your accounting software?
+- Are you familiar with my accounting software?
 A certification in QuickBooks or other accounting software can be a great place to start.

-- Do they have client references?
+- Do you have client references?
 Speak to other or previous clients of theirs and ensure that they are or were happy with the bookkeeper’s work before hiring them.

-- What degrees, qualifications and courses have they completed?
+- What degrees, qualifications and courses have you completed?

-Ultimately, the long-term goals and current challenges of the business help in making the decision of whether a CPA or bookkeeper is needed.
+Ultimately, the long-term goals and current challenges of your business help in making the decision of whether a CPA or bookkeeper is needed.
+In most cases, both are necessary in some capacity.
 If the business is new and you need assistance managing data entry or someone to look over your accounting reports, a bookkeeper will probably suffice.
 But if you have any questions about how your entity should be structured, i.e. LLC, S-Corp, etc., or would like to get some tax planning advice, a CPA is best suited to help guide you through higher level business decisions so you may reach your goals.
 If you still have further questions we would love to answer them with a free 30 minute consultation.